Is baptism (immersion) essential for salvation?

 And Philip opened his mouth, and beginning from this Scripture he preached Jesus to him And as they went along the road they came to some water; and the eunuch said, “Look!
 Water!
 What prevents me from being baptized?”
 And Philip said, “If you believe with all your heart, you may.”
 And he answered and said, “I believe that Jesus Christ is the Son of God.”
 And he ordered the chariot to stop; and they both went down into the water, Philip as well as the eunuch; and he baptized him.
 Acts 8:35-38 (NASB)

 We have seen that baptism is immersion into water.
 We have also seen from scripture that baptism occurred after one confessed their sins and believed in Jesus with their whole heart.
 Baptism is not required for a person to be saved or to become a Christian.
 If it was essential for salvation, the thief on the cross could not have been saved.
 It is an act of obedience that demonstrates a desire to die to self and to be like or in obedience to follow Christ (Romans 6:1-5).
-All we need to so is trust in Jesus with ALL of our of heart.
+All we need to do is trust in Jesus with all of our heart.
 That is all!